asterisk/documentation/docs/Fundamentals/Key-Concepts/Bridges.md

----
+!!! tip Asterisk 12+: Bridges are Smart

-**Tip: Asterisk 12+: Bridges are Smart**  In Asterisk 12, the bridging framework is smart!
+    In Asterisk 12, the bridging framework is smart!
 It will automatically choose the best mixing technology available based on the channels in the bridge and - if needed - it will dynamically change the mixing type of the bridge based on conditions that occur.
 For example, a two-party core bridge may turn into a multiparty bridge if an attended transfer converges into a three-way bridge via the `atxferthreeway` DTMF option.

----
+[//]: # (end-tip)

 Two-Party